openharmony/docs/en/application-dev/reference/apis/js-apis-net-connection.md

 getAddressByName(host: string): Promise\<NetAddress>

-Resolves the host name by using the corresponding network to obtain the first IP address.
+Resolves the domain name by using the corresponding network to obtain the first IP address.
 This API uses a promise to return the result.

 **Required permissions**: ohos.permission.INTERNET